Beach Club Vibes

 Infinity pool and spa at Gran Marbella Resort & Beach Club

 Gran Marbella Resort & Beach Club is a five-star hotel complex on Avenida Jose Ribera.
 It has four outdoor pools, a private beach area, a spa, and two restaurants.
-Spa (41 mentions), buffet (33), and five-star (26 mentions) dominate reviews.
-The infinity pool gets specific praise.
+The infinity pool gets specific praise in reviews.

 Sublim Beach Club